Nouna30/Discord_Ban_Bot/README.md

 *  Sends a direct message (DM) to the banned user explaining the reason.
 *  Posts a warning message in the protected channel about the ban.
 *  Saves bot activity and errors in a `discord.log` file for debugging.
+*  Sends this logs into a specifice channel called log.

 ### 🧩 Requirements